ioccc-src/mkiocccentry/jparse/README.md

 might be some issues that have yet to be discovered.

-# History

-For more detailed history that goes beyond this humble document we recommend you check `jparse(1)` and the `chkentry(1)` man page in the `mkiocccentry` repo as well as its `CHANGES.md` and `README.md` files.
-If you want to go further than that you can read the GitHub git log as well as reading the source code.
-If you do read the source code we **STRONGLY** recommend you read the `jparse.l` and `jparse.y` files and **NOT** the bison or flex generated code!
-This is because the generated code might give you nightmares and cause other horrible symptoms. :-) See `sorry.tm.ca.h` for more details.

 # Examples

 Parse the JSON string `{ "test_mode" : false }`: